pippim/pippim.github.io/index.md

 This website was created (for free) on **Github Pages**.
 You can use the [editor on GitHub](https://github.com/pippim/pippim.github.io/edit/main/index.md) to see how this page was defined in the markdown file called `index.md`.

+**TL;DR**

+"TL;DR" stands for "Too Long, Didn't Read".
+Unless you are truly interested in the technology of websites and how this website in particular was created, you will probably want to stop reading now...

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 The Pippim website is based on the Github Pages Jekyll theme called (Cayman)[https://pages-themes.github.io/cayman/].
 Initial setup is straight forward.
 If you want custom buttons it becomes more complicated as you need to learn (HTML)[https://blog.webjeda.com/new-page-jekyll/] and (Sass/SCSS)[https://jekyllrb.com/docs/configuration/sass/].